6 - Workflows

 Set up the workflow

-Workflows are configured in the Templates view, you might have noticed you can choose between Add job template and Add workflow template when adding a template.
+Workflows are configured in the Templates view, you might have noticed you can choose between Create job template and Create workflow job template when adding a template.

 Parameter | Value |